Season Overview

 Teams qualifying for postseason play (Western Canadian Ringette Championships for U14AA, or Canadian Ringette Championships for U16AA and U19AA) will continue to practice and play exhibition games leading up to those events.
 Your athlete will need to be available throughout this time period.
 Dates for these events for the 2023-2024 season are:

-CRCs: April 7-13 2024 held in New Brunswick
+CRCs: April held in Ottawa

 Team Time Commitment